hnojedu/hnoj-docker/README.md

 DMOJ Docker [![Build Status](https://github.com/Ninjaclasher/dmoj-docker/workflows/Build%20Docker%20Images/badge.svg)](https://github.com/Ninjaclasher/dmoj-docker/actions/)
 =====

-This repository contains the Docker files to run a clone of the [DMOJ site](https://github.com/DMOJ/online-judge).
+This repository contains the Docker files to run a clone of the [HNOJ site](https://github.com/hnojedu/HNOJ).
 It configures some additional services, such as mathoid, pdfoid, and texoid.

 ## Installation